 All campus organizations must apply each year through the Student Council to the Department of Student Personnel for charter approval.
-When organizations are recognized by the Student Council, the Department of Student Personnel, and the President of the College, facilities of the campus, set aside for such purposes, may be used by the groups.
-The Director of Student Activities is in charge of the Student Union and student activities.
+When organizations are recognized by the Student Council and the Department of Student Personnel, facilities of the campus, set aside for such purposes, may be used by the groups.
+The Director of the Student Center is in charge of the Student Center and student activities.